alexandrebarachant/kaggle-seizure-prediction-challenge-2016/Alex_Gilberto/README.md

 `sh batch_features.sh`

+this step will take between 3 and 4 hour depending on your hardware configuration

 to generate models

 `sh batch_submissions.sh`

+this step will take between 2 and 3 hour depending on your hardware configuration

 output files will be placed in the `submission` folder at the root of the repository